 Now sit back and watch the money roll in.
 Yeah, right!
 Now the real work begins, but if you’ve made it this far you’re already ahead of the 99% of people out there who talk a good game but will never do what it really takes to get a business off the ground and running.
 Please keep in mind that this is a generic list and that there could be additional steps and procedures in becoming a contractor that you’ll need to take depending on what state you live in, what your legal structure is, and how many other owners are involved.
 Though I set up my business without the help of a lawyer, you’d be wise to consult one just to make sure all your bases are covered.

 So now you know how to become a truly self-employed contractor.
 It’s not hard.
 You just need to do it.
 Do you have it in you?
-How much longer will you tolerate a job you hate and a boss you despise before you start to make your move?
+How much longer will you tolerate a job you hate before you start to make your move?